TextBox — Smart UI JavaScript API

 "auto"

-<smart-text-box vertical-scroll-bar-visibility='hidden'></smart-text-box>
+<smart-text-box vertical-scroll-bar-visibility="hidden"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let verticalScrollBarVisibility = textbox.verticalScrollBarVisibility;
+const verticalScrollBarVisibility = el.verticalScrollBarVisibility;

 Events